planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### Contacts

 Choose up to as many helpful people or groups as their Credit and write them down in the Resources box.
-Call upon these for favors or advice, they can even step into the story to save the character in a pinch.
+Call upon these for favors or advice.
+They can even step into the story to save the character in a pinch.
 As always, you can hold off choosing until later.

 If a character abuses their Contacts, they may lose them.
 The only way to bring them back is to make amends or replace them.
 They may also fall back into good graces between campaigns, depending on how awful the character was to them.

 ### Encumbrance

-An adventurer can only carry so much, even after returning from a lucrative outing.
+An adventurer can only carry so much, especially when returning from a lucrative outing.
 Each burdensome item counts as at least one ***Load***, based on how many hands it would take an average person to carry.
 Ignore single small items like keys, wallets, daggers, etc. as zero Load.

 One can easily carry Load equal to their FRAME.
 If they carry more than this, every Zone crossed takes up two Moves.
 If their Speed was higher than one Zone per move, lower it by one instead.
 If they try to carry over twice their FRAME, they are Incapacitated.